thiagodolabsdevops/awesome-sysadmin/README.md

 # Linux utilities and scripts

-A set of Linux scripts and utilities
+A set of Linux scripts and utilities for DevOps and SysAdmins

 ## What we got